A Level Entry | T Level Entry | Apprenticeship Entry | Adult Course Entry

 TV (cuts, bruises, scars and wounds) applying fashion and photographic make up for commercial and fashion work.
 Historical and period makeup, creative hair design and body art.

-Health and Social Care (Must complete DBS) Grade 4 in English Language and Science if intending to progress to nursing
+Health and Social Care Must complete DBS, Grade 4 in English Language and Science if intending to progress into nursing

 Develops the skills and knowledge required for a career in health and social care.
 Units include, sociological perspectives for health and social care, developing effective communication in health and social care, and development through the life stages